-6. Speaking and Listening, Literacy and Numeracy
+8. Speaking and Listening, Literacy and Numeracy

 We seek to emphasise the acquisition of these skills through all our schemes of work.
 Opportunities for sharing and appreciating each other's point of view are encouraged in all subject areas.
+Students undertaking Entry Level, Functional Skills and GCSE English will be formally assessed in Spoken Language and moderated by external exam boards.

-7. Provision for Personal, Social, Health Education
+9. Provision for Personal, Social, Health Education

-Regular PSHE lessons are given but these issues are also brought up through discussions particularly in English, History and RS.
+Regular PSHE lessons are timetabled for all students.
+However the topics of PSHE are also delivered through discussions particularly in English, History and student's Personal Development Sessions.
 Individual mentoring is also offered.
-Leaflets and other information are also made available.
+Leaflets and other information for local support are also made available.
 This is discussed in more depth in our PSHE Policy as well as our Spiritual, Moral, Social & Cultural Education Policy.
-Students are also encouraged to follow Employability and Diversity schemes of work.
+Students are also encouraged to follow Employability and Diversity within schemes of work.

-At TCW, the PSHE curriculum emcompassess core British Values so that our students are enriched, understand and become tolerant of difference and diversity and also to ensure that they thrive, feel valued and not marginalised.
+At TCW, the PSHE curriculum encompasses core British Values so that our students are enriched, understand and become tolerant of difference and diversity and also to ensure that they thrive, feel valued and not marginalised.
+Please see our British Values policy for more information on this.

-8. Creativity
+10. Creativity